DrCracket/Data2Text/README.md

 ```

 ## Text Generation
-Generate text with the following command:
+Generate the game summaries with the following command:
 ```sh
 # could also be train or test
 CORPUS=valid